-uncles".
-Thus this new generation of writers avoided giving too much attention to Marxist politics (as, for instance in the earlier Tura Ta Kai Bango), gun-toting daredevils, drug cartels (e.g. as in Karshen Alewa Kasa), prostitution or alcohol consumption.
-Writing in uncompromising and unapologetic Modern Hausa (often interlaced with English words to reflect the new urban lexicon of "Engausa"), they focused their attention on the most emotional concern of urban Hausa youth: love and marriage; thus falling neatly into the romanticist mold, or soyayya (romance)- consequently borrowing inspiration and motifs from Hindi film cinema.
+The newcomers gate-crashed the Hausa literary scene with ballistic urbanism and often raw sexuality, divesting readers from the village simplicity of the earlier Hausa classics.
+They were cultural cyborgs: an uneasy confluence between the two rivers of Hausa traditionalism and modern hybrid urban media-rich technological society.
+As Sheme (2001) argued, by the 1980s a lot of the traditional ways of life in Hausa land had drastically changed.
+The incursion of western lifestyle in our society was so great that when it captured young hearts, it was inextricably mirrored in our literature.
+Products of cross-cutting media parenting with visual media bombardment from Hollywood and Bollywood cinema, the new Hausa novelists that emerged from the 1980s refused to build on the thematic styles of their 'modernist uncles'.
+Thus this new generation of writers avoided giving too much attention to Marxist politics (as, for instance in the earlier Tura Ta Kai Bango), gun-toting dare-devils, drug cartels (e.g. as in Karshen Alewa Kasa), prostitution or alcohol consumption.
+Writing in uncompromising and unapologetic Modern Hausa (often interlaced with English words to reflect the new urban lexicon of "Engausa"), they focused their attention on the most emotional concerns of the urban Hausa youth: love and marriage; thus falling neatly into the romanticist mould, or sovavya (romance), - consequently borrowing inspiration and motifs from Hindi film cinema (Larkin 1996).

-A series of developmental events combined to explain how northern Nigerian Muslim Hausa youth suddenly embraced indigenous literature, especially prose fiction in the decade of the 1980s.
+A series of developmental events combined to explain how Northern Nigerian Muslim Hausa youth suddenly embraced indigenous literature, especially prose fiction in the decade of the 1980s.
 Most of these events find comfortable niches in sociological theories of change and development.
+Locate some?

-The main catalytic factor was the role of bold and innovative television melodramas from State-owned television stations of Nigerian Television Authority in major Nigerian cities, and the State-owned television stations, such as CTV 67 in Kano..
-By far the most popular of the 1980s television programs in Kano State, Bakan Gizo, (chronicling the saga of Hanne and Kallamu), dealing with forced marriage, Hadarin Kasa, and Farin Wata (detailing the tribulations a Hausa boy wanting to marry a Yoruba girl against both parents' wishes), became the foundlings of romantic imagery amongst the young viewers.
-In most large streets, at least in Kano, little corner shops with small black and white television sets became massive viewing centers in the mid-1980s during the showing of Farin Wata by the state-owned CTV 67 television studio.
-The massive popularity of drama shows on public television in the period therefore evoked such intense interest amongst the youth that drama clubs and societies were formed with the sole purpose of improvising dramatic sketches along similar lines.

-The drama clubs, already an existing force among the youth in the mid 1970s Kano, received a great boost with the popularization of everyday mundane events as reflected by the State-owned media.
-One of the early antecedents of these clubs was the ambitiously titled Organization for Moral Concern, established in 1982 to cater for youth in urban Kano in at least three different aspects.
+The main catalytic factor was the role of bold and innovative television melodramas from State-owned television stations of Nigerian Television Authority in major Nigerian cities, and the State-owned television stations, such as CTV 67 in Kano.
+By far, the most popular of the 1980s television programs in Kano State, Bakan Gizo, (chronicling the saga of Hanne and Kallamu), dealing with forced marriage, Hadarin Kasa, and Farin Wata (detailing with the tribulations of a Hausa boy wanting to marry a Yoruba girl against both parents' wishes), became the foundlings of romantic imagery amongst the young viewers.
+In most large streets, at least in Kano, little corner shops with small black and white television sets became massive viewing centres in the mid-1980s, during the showing of Farin Wata by the state-owned CTV 67 television studio (Bourgault 1996).
+The massive popularity of drama shows on public television in the period therefore evoked such intense interest amongst the youth that drama clubs, and societies were formed with the sole purpose of improvising dramatic sketches along similar lines.
+The drama clubs, already an existing force among the youth in the mid-1970s Kano, received a great boost with the popularization of everyday mundane events as reflected by the State-owned media.
+One of the early antecedents of these clubs was the ambitiously titled Organization for Moral Concern, established in 1982, to cater for the youth in urban Kano in at least three different aspects.